Kendrekanhopatra/data_science_encyptix-intern/README.md

 Task Structure
 The repository is organized into individual tasks, each containing relevant files including datasets, Jupyter notebooks, and any additional resources.
 Below is the structure of the tasks:

-Task 1:

-Titanic Survival Prediction Model
+Task 1:Titanic Survival Prediction Model
-Task 2:

-Sales Prediction
-Task 3:
+Task 2:Sales Prediction

-Iris Flower Classification
+Task 3:Iris Flower Classification